coddingtonbear/jira-select/docs/query_lifecycle.rst

 The steps in the "Remote" section are accomplished entirely by Jira and thus are limited to the capabilities of JQL.
+The result of this part of the query processor can be cached by using the ``cache`` query parameter.

 The steps in the "Local" section are accomplished on your local machine by Jira-select, and thus can use custom functions.